SilenceHVK/learn-webpack/README.md

 3. [Loaders](#user-content-loaders)
 4. [Plugins](#user-content-plugins)

-&ensp;&ensp;The default configuration file name in webpack is webpack.config.json,so we need to create the following file in the project:
+The default configuration file name in webpack is webpack.config.json,so we need to create the following file in the project:
 <pre>
 .
 ├── index.html            // Web page display